spacemeshos/testnet-guide/guide/status.md

-# Checking Node Status
+# Checking Smesher Status

-Open the App, if it is not already open, and click on the `NODE` tab on the top-left of the main window.
+Open the App, if it is not already open, and click on the `SMESHER` tab on the top-left of the main window.

-You should now see the Node status screen:
+You should now see your Smesher status screen:

 ![](../images/v1.0/miner_running.png)

 This screen is where you will track your Smesher operation, and view your total rewards.

-You can also pause (or un-pause) your Node by clicking on the `PAUSE NODE` button.
+You can also pause (or un-pause) your Smesher by clicking on the `PAUSE NODE` button.

 Click the CLOSE button in the App's main Window.

 You will be prompted to quit the app or to switch it to run in the background.
-Choose `Keep running in background` so that your node will continue to run and to smesh blocks.
+Choose `Keep running in background` so that your Smesher will continue to run and to smesh blocks.

 ### Smesh rewards Expectancy